-Due to change in the precipitation, flow and temperature create the water quality problems.
+Due to change in the precipitation, flow and temperature water quality gets altered.
 Instream summer base flows is reduced by the longer dry seasons and loss of snowpack that results in the increased concentration of pollutants.
-The capacity of sewer systems and wastewater treatment will be overloaded by the increased frequency and intensity of rainfall events that results in the more combined sewer overflows and stormwater runoff.
-This stormwater runoff and sewer overflow increase the pollution from sediments, nutrients, pathogens, pesticides, and other pollutants.
-These given following steps would be helpful in protecting the water quality and water supplies, and provide the additional wildlife and flood protection benefits.
+The capacity of sever systems and wastewater treatment is not enough to bear and carry the increased frequency and intensity of rainfall events that eventually cause combined sewer overflow and storm water runoff.
+This storm water runoff and sewer overflow increase the pollution level.
+The below given steps would be helpful in protecting the water quality and water supplies and will help in providing security to wildlife from flood atrocities

-- The protection and restoration of the streamside vegetation buffers, wetlands and headwaters are helpful in filtration of pollutants and it reduce the inflow of urban and agriculture runoff. - Clean Water Restoration Act should be passed that would restore pollution protections under this act to many of these same resources. - Environmental and public health monitoring and surveillance systems should be restored and improved for the evaluation of climate-health baseline relationships. - Adoption of minimum stream flow water quality standards for the protection aquatic ecosystems. - For the preparation of more frequent and heavier rainfall events, Stormwater and combined stormwater and sewage systems should be upgraded and investigation should be done for the opportunities that give beneficial reuse of stormwater and wastewater (www.nrdc.org/policy).
+- The protection and restoration of the streamside vegetation buffers, wetlands and headwaters are helpful in decreasing the toxicity of pollutants and also in reducing the inflow of urban and agricultural runoff. - Environmental and public health monitoring and surveillance systems should be restored and improved for the evaluation of climate-health baseline relationships.

+- Adopting minimum stream flow water quality standards for the protection aquatic flora and fauna. - Sewage systems should be upgraded and investigation should be done for the opportunities that give beneficial reuse of stormwater and wastewater (www.nrdc.org/policy).